Scaling Enhancement of Photon Blockade in Output Fields: Conclusions

-\emph{{Conclusions}.---}In conclusion, we have proposed a scheme to achieve scaling enhancement of photon blockade in the mixing field output from a nonlinear cavity (in the strong nonlinear regime) and an auxiliary (linear) cavity.
+In conclusion, we have proposed a scheme to achieve scaling enhancement of photon blockade in the mixing field output from a nonlinear cavity (in the strong nonlinear regime) and an auxiliary (linear) cavity.
 We identify that the probability for two photons in the output field can be significantly inhibited by the quantum interference between two of the paths for two photons passing through the whole system, leading to a biquadratic scaling relation between the second-order correlation of the photons in the output field and intracavity nonlinear interaction strength, in contrast to a quadratic scaling relation for the photons in a nonlinear cavity.
-The scheme for photon blockade enhancement is not only achievable in the cavity containing $\chi^{(3)}$ nonlinearity~\cite{ChenJH2019PRL} and TLS~\cite{Walther_2006,GU20171} discussed in this Letter, but also applicable in cavities with $\chi^{(2)}$ nonlinearity~\cite{Zhang2019NaPho,Lu2020OPTICA} and optomechanical interactions~\cite{Aspelmeyer2014RMP,Rabl2011PRL,Nunnenkamp2011PRL,Liao2013PRA,Kronwald2013PRA,XuXW2013PRA,Das2023PRL}.
+The scheme for photon blockade enhancement is general, for it not only achievable in the cavity containing $\chi^{(3)}$ nonlinearity~\cite{ChenJH2019PRL} and TLS~\cite{Walther_2006,GU20171}, but also applicable in cavities with other nonlinear interactions, such as $\chi^{(2)}$ nonlinearity~\cite{Zhang2019NaPho,Lu2020OPTICA} and optomechanical interactions~\cite{Aspelmeyer2014RMP,Rabl2011PRL,Nunnenkamp2011PRL,Liao2013PRA,Kronwald2013PRA,XuXW2013PRA,Das2023PRL} (see Appendixes~\ref{AppD} and \ref{AppE}).
 Furthermore, our scheme can be directly extended to enhance phonon blockade~\cite{LiuYX2010PRA,XuXW2016PRA,Debnath2018PRL,Patil2022PRL}, magnon blockade~\cite{Zhang2016SciA,LiuZX2019PRB,Yuan2020PRB,XieJK2020PRA,JinZ2023PRA}, and polariton blockade~\cite{Verger2006PRB,HuaiSN2018PRA,Denning2011PRR,munoz2019NM,delteil2019NM}.
+It is worth mentioning that, as the second-order correlations become very small, there are some other noises in the experiments, such as the noises in the lasers and photodetectors, that may weaken the photon blockade effect, and such effect should be considered case by case.